leveris133t/API-docs/new/onboarding.md

 ### Back-end notifications

-At some stage in the process, the back-end may need to notify the consumer application about either:
+At some stage in the process, the back-end may need to notify the consumer application about updates sending events via socket:

-* A **change in the onboarding process** e.g. the current process on the back-end has completed or
+* `IB_ONBOARDING_PROCESS_CHANGED` event will be fired when ** A **change in the onboarding process** e.g. the current process on the back-end has completed or ** A **new complementary process** has been created by the back-end

-* A **new complementary process** has been created by the back-end
+* `IB_ONBOARDING_PROCESS_CHANGED_STATUS` event notifying about a change on the onboarding application status as `REJECTED` or `FAILED`.

-When either of the above happens, an `IB_ONBOARDING_PROCESS_CHANGED` event is served asynchronously via web socket.
 See [Asynchronous Communication service](mw-gen-asynccomm-ib.md) for more details.

 ### New complementary processes